New Concurrent Order Maintenance Data Structure: Introduction

+\begin{example} Figure~\ref{fig:cm}(a) shows all the core numbers of vertices computed by peeling.
+For example, at first, $u_1$ obtains a core number as $1$ since its degree is $1$; after peeling $u_1$, $u_2$ gets core numbers as $1$ since its degree is reduced to $1$; continually, $u_3$ to $u_{1000}$ gets the core numbers as $1$.
+Here, the $k$-order $O_1$ is the order of vertices that obtain their core numbers.
+In Figure~\ref{fig:cm}(b), inserting a new edge $(u_{999}, v_3)$ may cause the core number of some vertices to increase from $1$ to $2$.
+We traverse the affected vertices starting from $u_{999}$ by $O_1$.
+In this case, we traverse only two vertices, $u_{999}$ and $u_{1000}$, and find that their core numbers can increase from $1$ to $2$.
+We can see a great number of vertices, $u_1$ to $u_{998}$, are avoided to the traversed, which achieves high performance for maintaining the core numbers of vertices.
+Finally, to maintain the $k$-order, $u_{999}$ and $u_{1000}$ are removed from $\od_1$ and appended to $\od_2$. \end{example}

+Due to the prevalence of the multicore shared-memory architecture, many parallel core maintenance approaches were proposed~\cite{hua2019faster,Jin2018,wang2017parallel,guo2022parallel}.
+As one of the important uses in~\cite{guo2022parallel}, our concurrent OM data structure is used to maintain the $k$-order in parallel, when multiple edges are inserted simultaneously.
+Such an idea about core maintenance can be applied to truss maintenance~\cite{zhang2019unboundedness}.
+Similarly, the OM data structure can be used to maintain the \emph{topological order} of vertices in directed acyclic graphs after inserting or removing edges, where for every directed edge $(u, v)$ we have $u$ come before $v$ in order~\cite{bender2009new,marchetti1996maintaining}.

-\paragraph{Application} There are many applications that require manipulating an ordered list of items.
-In~\cite{marchetti1996maintaining, haeupler2012incremental}, given a directed graph, a \emph{topological order} of all vertices are maintained, where $u$ precedes $v$ in topological order for all edges $(u, v)$ in the graph.
-In~\cite{Zhang2017,guo2022simplified}, given a undirected graph, a \emph{$k$-order} of all vertices are used for core maintenance, where $u$ is precedes $v$ in the peeling steps of core decomposition~\cite{bz2003,cheng2011efficient,khaouid2015k,montresor2012distributed,wen2016efficient} for all edges $(u, v)$ in the graph.
-Similarly, such $k$-order can be used for truss maintenance~\cite{zhang2019unboundedness}.
-Also, ordered sets are widely used in Unified Modeling Language (UML) Specification~\cite{martin2003agile}, e.g., a display screen (an OS's representation) has a set of windows, but furthermore the set is ordered, so do the ordered bag and sequence.
+Additionally, ordered sets are widely used in Unified Modeling Language (UML) Specifications~\cite{martin2003agile}, e.g., a display screen (an OS's representation) has a set of windows, but furthermore, the set is ordered, so do the ordered bag and sequence.
 Nowadays, shared-memory multi-core machines are widely used, which motivates the efficient parallelization of the above algorithms.
-As a building block, it immediately suggests itself to parallelize the OM data structure.
+As a building block, it immediately suggests itself parallelizing the OM data structure.